bkpathak/notes/spark/Spark-notes.md

 > cogroup, groupWith, join, leftOuterJoin, rightOuterJoin, groupByKey, reduceByKey, combineByKey, partitionBy, sort, mapValues, flatMapValues and filter.

 All other operations will produce result with no partitioner.

+### Stages and Task
+When map() transformation is run om dataset, a single stage of tasks is launched.
+A stage is a group of tasks that all perform the same computation, but on different input data.
+One task is launched for each partitition.